Venafi/vmware-avi-connector/README.md

 ```

 # Testing
-To test the machine connector operations you can POST requests to the endpoints defined in the manifest.json hooks.mapping definition.
-These endpoints must match the endpoints registered in the internal/handler/web/web.go RegisterHandlers function.
+To test the machine connector operations, you can POST requests to the endpoints defined in the manifest.json hooks.mapping definition.
+These endpoints must match those registered in the internal/handler/web/web.go RegisterHandlers function.

 The body for POST must be a JSON document that matches the corresponding operations request structure.
 For example, in this machine connector the hook.mapping path for ___testconnection___ is "/v1/testconnection".
 The registered handler is implemented in the internal/app/vmware-avi/test_connection.go HandleTestConnection function.
 The request structure for test connection is TestConnectionRequest:
 ```go